ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/upgrade-to-ag-grid-31/index.md

 ### Row Grouping

-Group values will no longer be typeless, and will be inferred from the first row when they were created
+* Group values will no longer be typeless, and will be inferred from the first row when they were created.
+* When using row grouping with `groupDisplayType=singleColumn` (which is the default behavior) and displaying checkboxes in the auto-group column, checkboxes in leaf rows are only displayed if `autoGroupColumnDef` provides a field or a valueGetter to show values in leaf row cells.
+If you'd like to show checkboxes in the group columns for leaf rows, provide a field or valueGetter in the `autoGroupColumnDef`.

 ### Pagination

 When showing the pagination controls, the page size selector is shown by default.
-You can prevent this by setting paginationPageSizeSelector=false
+You can prevent this by setting `paginationPageSizeSelector=false`.

 ### Sever-Side Row Model